ampproject/amphtml/extensions/amp-skimlinks/amp-skimlinks.md

 ##### custom-tracking-id (optional)

-The `custom-tracking-id` (also `called xcust`) is simply a variable passed to Skimlinks via your site that we report back to your with your commission data, allowing you to segment.
+The `custom-tracking-id` (also `called xcust`) is an optional parameter used to pass your own internal tracking id through Skimlinks' monetization system allowing you to segment your commission data in the way you want.

-`custom-tracking-id` has a maximum size of 50 characters, and must only contain alphanumeric characters (`a-z, 0-9`), underscores `_` or pipes `|`.
+`custom-tracking-id` should be <=50 characters and only contain upper and lowercase characters, numbers, underscores and pipes.

 ## Validation

-See [amp-skimlinks rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-skimlinks/validator-amp-skimlinks.protoascii) in the AMP validator specification.
+See [amp-skimlinks rules](validator-amp-skimlinks.protoascii) in the AMP validator specification.